Trentonom0r3/AE_Stable-Diffision/README.md

 Also, make sure you have --api enabled.

+NOTE!
+Please install the output and render modules into your AE copy before running the script.
+These will allow the 'Get Mask' Function to work properly.

 Functionality-
 This creates a scriptUI panel for Adobe After Effects that provides basic parameters for Auto1111 stable diffusion image generation.
 Currently, the 'method' and 'process' dropdowns are unusable, but do not affect functionality.